|

 had even read the final Air Force report, giving him no chance to dispute the final

+conclusions.
 Cutting Schiff out of the loop is strange protocol,

 considering that it was in Schiffs March 1993 letter that Schiff asked that